 London is not the first European city you can think of when it comes to chocolate and furthermore, chocolate walking tours!
 Many cities in Belgium and Switzerland in general steal the spotlight for that, at least in my point of view!
-However, thanks to the royal family and its exclusive and expensive preferences, London has become the home (or the host!) of many fine chocolate brands that are scattered across.
-This is one of the many new pieces of information I gathered throughout my latest excursion with Triple , a booking platform for the best local tours across Europe!
-So, let’s dip into my recent London chocolate tasting tour experience that is called «Explore the chocolatey side of London’s Mayfair with a local guide»!
+However, thanks to the royal family and its exclusive and expensive preferences, London city has become the home (or the host!) of many fine chocolate brands that are scattered across.
+This is one of the many new pieces of information I gathered throughout my latest excursion with Triple (use the link to get £25 discount on tours/ excursions), a booking platform for the best local tours across Europe!
+So, let’s dip into my recent tasting chocolate tour London experience that is called «Explore the chocolatey side of London’s Mayfair with a local guide»!

-An unbeatable pros of this tour (apart from our guide of course!) is the 10% discount we have for that day in every place.
-When it comes to expensive fine chocolates this is something to consider, right?
+An unbeatable perk of this tour (apart from our guide of course!) is the 10% discount offered for that day in every place.
+When it comes to expensive fine chocolates in London this is something to consider, right?
 I used mine in our next stop (a chocolatier called Prestat) for the new invention of the chocolate world…the ruby chocolate!
 This new pink cocoa miracle couldn’t have found a better home in London!
-Prestat is a very playful, full of colours chocolatier and it offers great truffles – we were offered one so I picked up the red velvet, I am colour-addicted!
+Prestat is a very playful, full of colours chocolatier and it offers great truffles – we were offered one so I picked up the red velvet, you know I am colour-addicted!

 I can’t stress enough how much information Jennifer shared with us, not limited to chocolates and cocoa though!
 Facts about London, historical references, humorous stories and thoughtful comments made the experience even fuller.
-The next place was, for me, the second one of the tour I had visited before; I couldn’t have missed it anyway as it is a Turkish place, called Kahve Dünyasi, and I love most of the Turkish (similar to Greek!) desserts.
-One more hot chocolate (prepared in the time-honored way) for us before we see a sneak peak of their laboratory!
+The next place was, for me, the second one of the tour I had already visited before; I couldn’t have missed it anyway as it is a Turkish place, called Kahve Dünyasi, and I love most of the Turkish (similar to Greek!) desserts.
+One more hot chocolate (prepared in a time-honoured way) for us before we take a sneak peek at their laboratory!

-Leaving Mayfair behind and getting closer to Soho, I feel this excitement every traveller has for a new place- before I was pretty confident I had visited every corner of Soho for the past 6 years but… I doubt more and more!
-It turns out that yes I have never paid attention to this corner chocolatier, named after its founder Paul A. Young!
+Leaving Mayfair behind and getting closer to Soho, I feel this excitement every traveller has for a new place; it’s a bit controversial though for me since I have been living here for 6 years!
+Well, before booking this chocolate tour I was pretty confident I had visited every corner of Soho but… I am doubting it more and more now!
+It turns out that yes I had never paid attention to this corner chocolatier, named after its founder Paul A. Young!
 This is a relatively new brand that has some of the most colourful and unique flavoured truffles I have ever seen!
-I never could have imagined that some of the controversial ingredients are matching so well!
+I could have never imagined that some of the controversial ingredients are matching so well!
+Mouth-watering!

-As this is our last stop, I use my time watching the customers coming consistently in and out (and it is Monday!) while being surprised by the variety of the fondants and the truffles.
-This place even sells Aztec hot chocolate on the go, I will definitely return to try this out as now I am pretty much full of chocolate and any other cocoa related product!
-Jennifer shares her last tips about recognizing a good quality chocolate and she mentions again the crucial stages of cocoa process along with new information, oh gosh, she is a chocolate legend!
+As this is our last stop, I am spending my time watching the customers coming consistently in and out (and it is a Monday!) while being surprised by the variety of the fondants and the truffles.
+This place even sells Aztec hot chocolate on the go, I will definitely return to try this out as now I am pretty much full of chocolates and I can’t taste any other cocoa related product!
+Jennifer shares her last tips on how to recognize good quality chocolate and she mentions again the crucial stages of the cocoa process along with new information; oh gosh, she is both a chocolate legend and a cocoa library!

 Everybody is happy but unfortunately, our London Chocolate tour is coming to an end.
 Three hours have already flown by!
 I decided to mention only some vital (and exciting!) points from this tour, held by Ecstasy Chocolate tours, as I do not want to spoil the chocolate experience in case you decide to join it!
-Undoubtedly, I have to give credits again to our excellent guide Jennifer who has a vast chocolatey knowledge and to the local experiences provider Triple for their professional help while I was looking for (among so many options) an outstanding tour like this; believe it or not I hadn’t taken part in any similar chocolate tour all of these years in London!
+Undoubtedly, I have to give credits again to our excellent guide Jennifer who has a vast chocolatey knowledge and to the local experiences provider Triple (do you want a 25£ discount for your next experience?) for their professional help while I was looking for (among so many options) an outstanding tour like this; believe it or not, I hadn’t taken part in any similar chocolate tour all of these years in London!